-In Stage 1 a summary of up to 750 words that outlines the nominee's achievements and why they would be a good candidate for a particular science teaching prize will be required.
+In Stage 1 a summary of up to 4500 characters that outlines the nominee's achievements and why they would be a good candidate for a particular science teaching prize will be required.

-In Stage 2 more detailed responses against the assessment criteria will be required (nominator submission up to 1500 words and supporter submissions up to 1000 words each).
+In Stage 2 a more detailed responses against the assessment criteria will be required (nominator submission of up to 9000 characters and supporter submissions of up to 6000 characters each).

 We will assess responses to the assessment criteria at both stages of the application process.
-In Stage 1 the committee will assess eligible applications against the assessment criteria for each prize and compare them to other eligible applications for that prize.
-Only applications which score highly (50 percent or greater), and ranking highest will be put through to Stage 2.
+In Stage 1 the Science Teaching Prizes Committee will assess eligible applications against the assessment criteria for each prize and compare them to other eligible applications for that prize.
+Only applications which score highly in each criteria (50 percent or greater), and ranking highest will be put through to Stage 2.